Adam1400/Capture/plan/milestone-4/design.md

 Object-oriented design patterns typically show relationships and interactions between classes or objects.

-Previously our group has created UML diagrams which can be found here
+Previously our group has created UML diagrams which can be found [here](https://github.com/Adam1400/cs350/tree/master/plan/milestone-2/design/diagrams)

+### Diagram of Code Structure